Vasilion/survey-tool-cap-index/README.md

    - Clean and rebuild: `dotnet clean && dotnet build`
    - Clear npm cache: `npm cache clean --force`
    - Delete `node_modules` and reinstall

-## 📞 Support

-For issues and questions:

-1. Check the troubleshooting section above
-2. Review the API documentation in Swagger UI
-3. Check the ERD for data model understanding
-4. Create an issue in the repository

 ---